mmesiti/2025-09-09-workshop/content/certificates.md

 be able to register it as a credit in your university study credit system.
 **Please make sure that your supervisor/study program accepts it**.

-Learners with a valid Aalto student number will automatically get the credit registered in Aalto systems.
-Please note that this does not apply to participants affiliated with TU Delft or other universities who have own criteria for workshop certificates and credits.

 To obtain a certificate, you must be affiliated with a university, or similar research organisation.
-We expect you to **follow the 6 days** of the course and provide us with the following **three text documents sent from your university email**:
+We expect you to **follow all 9 sessions** of the course and provide us with the following **three text documents sent from your university email**:

 1. A document that shows that you did the exercises during the course. *Note: if you are planning to delete the exercise repository from your GitHub projects, instead of sending links to your work you can send PDF screenshots e.g. by doing "print to PDF" with your browser.*